 \subsection{Steps}

 \begin{enumerate} \item Anonymisation: In the first step, data providers can remove personally identifiable information (PII) from data records.
 As users of Solid can set access control to each individual data item in their records, this step can be trivially performed by the data provider through the access control mechanism.
-If desired, the MPC app developer can also enforce this using structured queries to ignore certain RDF vocabularies that are known to contain PII such as \verb|schema:identifier| \cite{murthy2019comparative}.
+If desired, this step can also be enforced at app level using structured queries to ignore certain RDF vocabularies that are known to contain PII such as \verb|schema:identifier| \cite{murthy2019comparative}.

-\item Client-Side Aggregation: The next step is for the chosen encryption agents in the Libertas architecture to run the client code.
-This involves reading the access authorised data from the Pod of participating data provider and converting it into a histogram representation, possibly performing any binning along the way.
+\item Client-Side Aggregation: The next step is for the chosen encryption agents in the Libertas architecture to run the client code~\footnote{The Libertas architecture allows encryption agents to be either implemented by independent service providers from which individuals can select their respective encryption agent based on their trust preferences or implemented locally for e.g. on the device of individual, web browser or implemented by the Solid server that hosts the Pod of individual.
+This provides flexibility in implementation depending on the requirements, while making explicit the trust assumptions introduced under different situations.}.
+This involves reading the access authorised data from the Pod of participating data provider and converting it into a histogram representation, also performing any histogram binning along the way.
 This setup allows for settings where each data provider manages more than one data record.

 \item MPC-Based Histogram Aggregation: The third step is for the computation agents in the Libertas architecture to run the MPC code.
-This involves reading shares of the individual histogram representations from the clients and computing the aggregate histograms through an addition of arrays / matrices operation.
+This involves reading shares of the histogram representations from the clients and computing the aggregate histograms through an addition of arrays (or matrices) operation.
 No agent receives the result (aggregate histograms) yet.

-\item Differentially-Private Synthetic Data Generation: The next step is to execute the remaining steps of respective differentially-private synthetic data generation algorithm.
-We do not perform this step in MPC; more details about this step in Section \ref{downstream}. \end{enumerate}
+\item Differentially-Private Synthetic Data Generation: The next step is to execute the remaining steps of differentially-private synthetic data generation algorithm.
+We do not perform this step in MPC; more details about this step as in the following text. \end{enumerate}